VukolRo/born2beRoot/packages.md

   ```
   ssh <your_username>@0.0.0.0 -p 4242
   ```
-  you may find out the IP address which you need to connect to your server
+  you may find out the IP address which you need to connect to your server by running
-  by running command `sudo systemctl status ssh` in server terminal, and chek the **Server listening on..** line
+  command `sudo systemctl status ssh` in server terminal, and chek the line
-  like you can see on screanshot below
+  **Server listening on..** (like you can see on screanshot below)
     ![image](https://user-images.githubusercontent.com/61047851/141690139-418f75bb-e035-44ef-9a9b-f325a649333a.png)